How To Identify The Most Common Bee Species

 Numbers of bees in a colony vary; small colonies may number a couple of thousand whereas a very large colony can be 50,000 individual bees.

-A wild honey bees nest is as nature intended and is solely managed by the bees themselves.
+A wild honey bees nest is as nature intended, being solely managed by the bees themselves.

 Honey bees collect pollen which is visible on the bee's hind legs as they return to the nest.
 Honey bees also collect nectar which they store and turn into honey.
 They make and store a surplus of honey which they use over the winter months.

 Genetics play an important role in the temperament of colony.
-Honey bees can sting and due to the numbers of individuals they can be the most dangerous.
+Honey bees can sting and due to the numbers of individuals they can be the most dangerous of the bee species.

 If you have had a honey bee swarm arrive, please look at our honey bee swarm collectors page to find your local swarm collector.